 What is even better is that you put stress management techniques in place and practice them on a regular basis.

-6. Now he Wants to Give Back
+Now David Wants To Give Back

 Now he wants to give back so that you can benefit from his stress management journey.